altruios/namshubettulpa/public/namshubettuple/the-start-of-bad-things.md

-~It was noon, and he was on a yacht in the caribbean sea.~ ~Four servants surrounded him, two physical, none were conscious, not in the way he was.~ ~He had just picked up the two physical servants from an island where they had been celebrating their honeymoon.~ ~No prior servant experience required with the right namsub.~ 'Catch and release.'
+~It was noon, and he was on a yacht in the caribbean sea.~ ~Four servants surrounded him, two physical, none were conscious, not in the way he was.~ ~He had just picked up the two physical servants from an island where they had been celebrating their honeymoon.~ ~No prior servant experience required with the right namshub.~ 'Catch and release.'
 ~He kept to that rule at least.~
-'Don’t hurt them, don’t ruin their lives, return them where you found them.'
+'Do not hurt them, do not ruin their lives, return them where you found them.'
-~He would at least be considerate in that regard, considering he was overwriting them.~ ~He tried at least to leave them as ‘better people’.~ ~It was a warm summer day, and  nothing to look forward to but for the cool breeze and a margarita in his hand.~ ~And his thoughts drifted ideally.~
+~He would at least be considerate in that regard, considering he was overwriting them.~ ~He tried at least to leave them as ‘better people'.~ ~It was a warm summer day, and  nothing to look forward to but for the cool breeze and a margarita in his hand.~ ~And his thoughts drifted ideally.~
-~Webs of gossip in his mind were unfolding to gosimer tendrils of conspiracy.~ ~He wasn’t near the top of the hierarchy - but with a few adjustments - he could be.~ 'He could consolidate power and...
+~Webs of gossip in his mind were unfolding to gossamer tendrils of conspiracy.~ ~He wasn't near the top of the hierarchy - but with a few adjustments - he could be.~ 'He could consolidate power and...
 Then what?
 Dole it out all day to particular people.'
-~Not only would that be exhausting, Felix really didn’t know what he wanted done other than his own satisfaction.~ 'Better to not rock the boat.'
+~Not only would that be exhausting, Felix really didn't know what he wanted done other than his own satisfaction.~ 'Better to not rock the boat.'
 'Scheme just enough to maintain the status quo.'
 `req=>{send(statusQuo=>~Self~.statusQuo)};`
-~If he had been moving, or preoccupied, he wouldn’t have noticed the request.~ ~Basic info was automatic - and didn’t require any conscious thought.~ ~He was about to request the sender information when his phone vibrated once, indicating a text.~ }
+~If he had been moving, or preoccupied, he wouldn't have noticed the request.~ ~Basic info was automatic - and didn't require any conscious thought.~ ~He was about to request the sender information when his phone vibrated once, indicating a text.~ }
 {